wamorkart/Tektronix_DPO7254Control/Shifter_manual.md

   1. kinit 'username.FNAL.GOV'
   2. ssh otsdaq@ftbf-daq-08.FNAL.GOV  *### you need to be included in the users list*
-  3. /home/otsdaq/NetScope_standalone/Tektronix_DPO7254Control/RunOscilloscope
+  3. cd /home/otsdaq/NetScope_standalone/Tektronix_DPO7254Control/RunOscilloscope
   4. source /includes/CMSTimingSetup.sh  *#### Create the right environment for the oscilloscope control and analysis*
   5. dpo_fastframe.py --totalNumber= 'int' --numFrames='int' &nbsp; *### Lunch the oscilloscope acquisition*

       **Remember:** <br />
-      File Number = # of triggers(totalNumber) / # of trigger for each file(numFrames)<br />
+      * Number of files generated = # of triggers(totalNumber) / # of trigger for each file(numFrames)<br />
-      numFrames is not striclty required, set to 500 by default
+      * numFrames is not striclty required, set to 500 by default
+      * Each trigger size is 1KB.
+Check the scope available disk's space from time to time.

       **To change the scope's configuration:**